How to make more cash in the S&P 500

 MONEY

-The S&P 500 is basically a list of the top 500 biggest public companies in the U.S., and it’s a key tool for figuring out how you can make more cash in the stock market.
+The S&P 500 is basically a list of the top 500 biggest public companies in the U.S., and it’s essential for determining how to make more cash in the stock market.

 Tracking how well these companies are doing, the S&P 500 helps you find ways to make more cash through investments.